WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Nevada/SS_ReservoirsObservationSitesa/ReadME.md

 #### Operation and Steps:
 - Read the input file and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE WaterSources* specific columns.
 - Assign state agency info to columns.
-See *NV_ObservationSiteAmounts Schema Mapping to WaDE_QA.xlsx* for specific details.
+See *NV_SS_ReservoirsObservationSitesSchema Mapping to WaDE.xlsx* for specific details.
 Items of note are as follows...
     - *WaterSourceName* = **Source_Nam**.
-    - *WaterSourceNativeID* = custom, see *0_PreProcessNVReservoirGages.ipynb* for specifics.
+    - *WaterSourceNativeID* = custom, see *0_PreProcessNVReservoirObservationSites.ipynb* for specifics.
-    - *WaterSourceTypeCV* = custom, see *0_PreProcessNVReservoirGages.ipynb* for specifics.
+    - *WaterSourceTypeCV* = custom, see *0_PreProcessNVReservoirObservationSites.ipynb* for specifics.
 - Consolidate output dataframe into water source specific information only by dropping duplicate entries, drop by WaDE specific *WaterSourceName*, *WaterSourceNativeID* & *WaterSourceTypeCV* fields.
 - Assign water source UUID identifier to each (unique) row.
 - Perform error check on output dataframe.